 Experience has included advising:

-- The lenders, led by the International Finance Corporation and African Development Bank as mandated lead arrangers, for the USD403 million project re-financing of the 250 MW Bujagali II hydro power dam.
+• International Finance Corporation, African Development Bank, Proparco, DEG, CDC Group, Absa Bank and Nedbank London for the US$ 403 million project re-financing of the 250 MW Bujagali II hydro power dam.

-- Trade and Development Bank for a USD20 million development financing in connection with the development of Uganda’s first-ever oil refinery.
+• Trade and Development Bank for a US$ 20 million corporate financing to the lead investor of Uganda’s US$ 4 billion oil refinery.

 Professional Qualifications